jkochis/vpdraw/README.md

 ### Basic Drawing
 1. The app starts with an Android viewport (360×640) for mobile-first design
-2. Select a tool from the toolbar (Rectangle or Text)
+2. Select the Rectangle tool from the toolbar
 3. Click and drag on the canvas to create elements
 4. Use the Select tool to modify existing elements